dotlang/language/README.md

 8. You can use range generator operator `..` to create sequence literals (Example 5).
 9. A sequence literal which contains other sequence literals, can either be parsed as is, or destruct inner sequences and create a larger sequence.
 (Example 6 and 7).
 In example 7, result is a seqence of integers `1, 2, 3, 4, 5, 6`.
 10. Core provices functions to extract part of a sequence as another sequence (Like array slice).
-11. Referring to an index outside sequence will return in a tuple consisting of default value for that type and false flag.(Example 8 for reading from a sequence).
+11. Referring to an index outside sequence will cause a runtime error.(Example 8 for reading from a sequence).

 **Examples**